Chiddingstone Castle Literary Festival 2020

 May Bank Holiday - Thursday 7th May to Sunday 10th May 2020

-Make a date in your diary and pre-register via the button below for the 2020 Literary Festival programme updates and priority booking.
+Make a date in your diary and pre-register via the button below for the 2020 Literary Festival programme updates and ensure your priority booking.

 Be a Friend of the Festival

-Help the festival to grow and develop by becoming a Friend.
+Help the Literary Festival to grow and develop by becoming a Friend.
 Receive free tickets and invitations to exclusive events with authors.

 Meet awe-inspiring authors, join wondrous workshops, see eclectic entertainment and sample fabulous food and drink at our fifth and best festival so far from Thursday 7 May to Sunday 10 May 2020.
 Over the four days, we present a full programme of talks, workshops, tastings, as well as a special drinks event at nearby Stonewall Park.